GWC-DCMB/FEMMES/README.md

 The lesson walks through booleans, conditional statements, and operators.
 The [PDF file](FEMMES/Choreography_with_Code_FEMMES_Nov_11_2017.pdf) does not have the animations that the [powerpoint file](FEMMES/Choreography_with_Code_FEMMES_Nov_11_2017.pptx) does.

 ## Scratch code
-Import the [code](FEMMES/Choreography with Code - FEMMES.sb2) to Scratch website following these instructions: https://wiki.scratch.mit.edu/wiki/Exporting_and_Importing#Importing
+Import the [code](FEMMES/Choreography with Code_FEMMES.sb2) to Scratch website following these instructions: https://wiki.scratch.mit.edu/wiki/Exporting_and_Importing#Importing.
+You can also [access the code directly](https://scratch.mit.edu/projects/184623153/).

 ## Handout with definitions and instructions
 The [handout](FEMMES/FEMMES_Nov11_handout.pdf) defines the components of scratch and provides instructions to create a new if/else code block to change the ballerina's costume color.
 The answer is in the final slide of the instructional slides.